iTwin/itwinjs-core/docs/learning/iModelHub/Permissions.md

 Permissions automatically included: _Read iModel_

 Modify iModel permission allows making changes to the iModel.
-It means that users will be able to manage `Locks` and push `Changesets`s to iModelHub.
+It means that users will be able to manage `Locks` and push `Changeset`s to iModelHub.
 See [concurrency control]($docs/learning/backend/concurrencycontrol) and [BriefcaseDb.pushChanges]($backend).

 ## Manage iModel Versions